Sukhoi Superjet 100: B.L.18

+Proposed variants

 130–140 seat stretch

 In 2011, the Russian Ministry of Industry and Trade mentioned the stretched Superjet 130NG, seating 130.

 It would have an aluminium fuselage and composite wings.
 The new materials were intended to reduce weight by 15-20%, increase service life by 20–30% and reduce operating costs by 10–12%.

 In 2013, funding was planned to start in 2016 for production from 2019 to 2020.
 It would have used a derivative of the Irkut MC-21 composite wing and Pratt & Whitney PW1000G engines.
 The 130-seat stretch would have been known as the Sukhoi Superjet 130NG.
 It would have competed with the Airbus A220 and Embraer E-Jet E2 family.

 115–120 seat stretch

 In 2016, a shorter stretch seating up to 120, using larger wings but the same engines and tail, was planned for introduction in 2020.

 In 2017, with a business plan for 150 aircraft, a go-ahead for the NG 130-seat stretch depended on the availability of engines with sufficient thrust and was due by the end of the year.

 The aircraft could carry up to 120 passengers with the existing engines, and up to 125 passengers with airframe continuous improvements; PowerJet could certify a thrust increase of 2% within three years.
 Sukhoi was to decide by the first quarter of 2018 whether to launch first a shortened 75-seat or a stretched variant needing higher thrust SaM146s or an alternative engine.